 Whitescale by John Pawson at the Dinesen Apartment

-Throughout the exhibition, the colours entered into dialogue with Dinesen's Douglas fir, allowing timber, painted surfaces and natural light to shape a calm and cohesive interior.
-Together, the palette and the architecture created an environment that invited visitors to slow down and experience how colour is defined not only by pigment, but by light, proportion and the surfaces that surround it.
+Throughout the Dinesen Apartment, the palette entered into dialogue with Dinesen's Douglas fir, allowing painted surfaces, natural timber and changing daylight to define the experience of each room.
+The exhibition highlighted how colour is shaped not only by pigment, but equally by light, material and proportion.